 Many Canadians put assets like their vehicles and homes first when it comes to getting insurance.
 But the cost of these things being affected by fire, theft or flood might not seem as detrimental compared to the financial challenges that come with losing an income due to a disability.

 Over the long run, that could add up to a lot of lost wages.
 Not accounting for inflation, someone earning about $50,000 annually would make approximately $1.5 million over the course of a 30-year career – a significant amount of money for a typical family.
-That number doesn’t even account for increases in salary, which means that total could be even higher for some.
+That number doesn’t even account for increases in salary, which means that

 A disability can also come with additional costs, such as making your home more accessible, paying for in-home care or taking more prescription medications.